Tag Archives: classic motorcycle racing

 The KTT was a production racer built by the Veloce factory in Birmingham for the Isle of Man TT.
 Only 1000 were made over a 20 year period starting in 1929.
 It is said that these were the most successful 350cc race bikes in their day.
 This engine is from one of the earliest models.

-The parts available for this engine are all shown below and it includes a barrel, 2 flywheels, cases, new and original pistons, racing carburetor etc. It will be sold through ebay.
-The start date for the ebay sale is Thursday 25th September 2014.
-It is planned to end 10 days later.
+The parts available for this engine are all shown below and it includes a barrel, 2 flywheels, cases, new and original pistons, racing carburetor etc. It was sold on ebay in October 2014.

 Having handled these parts myself to photograph them, I would also like to add that you can really see the craftsmanship that went into making them all those years ago – beautiful alloys and precision made pieces.
 Stunning.